-Property tax revenue for fiscal year 2018/19 is projected at \$60.3 million, a 17.4% or \$8.9 million increase from the 2017/18 Adopted Budget of \$51.4 million.
-Assessed valuation growth on secured property is projected at 2.4% based on rising home values and the value of new construction projects being added to the rolls (see Chart 4).
-The Property Tax projection is based on information provided to the City from our third party property tax consultant.
+Property tax revenue for fiscal year 2018/19 is projected at \$60.3 million, \$8.9 million or 17.4% increase from the 2017/18 Adopted Budget of \$51.4 million.
+Assessed valuation growth on secured property is projected at 2.4% based on rising home values plus the value of new construction projects being added to the rolls (see Chart 4).
+The Property Tax projection is based on information provided to the City from our third party property tax consultant, Hdl.